movementlabsxyz/ffs/sdk/cli/ffs-dev/docs/cli/README.md

 **Usage:** `ffs-dev mcr protocol client eth <COMMAND>`

+###### **Subcommands:**

+* `exln` — Ethereum-specific commands of the protocol wherein light node assumptions are assumed to be externalized
+* `emln` — Ethereum-specific commands of the protocol wherein light node assumptions are assumed to be internalized

+## `ffs-dev mcr protocol client eth exln`

+Ethereum-specific commands of the protocol wherein light node assumptions are assumed to be externalized

+**Usage:** `ffs-dev mcr protocol client eth exln <COMMAND>`

-KEEP THIS UNTIL PRODUCTION-READY : Defined in: protocol/mcr/cli/client/src/cli/eth/mod.rs
+KEEP THIS UNTIL PRODUCTION-READY : Defined in: protocol/mcr/cli/client/src/cli/eth/exln/mod.rs

 ###### **Subcommands:**